CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

     ![Project](../media/form-training-1.png)

-    > **Note**: If you are unable to select the Storage Account in the Connect training data source page, signout and signin from the Document Intelligence Studio with the given credentials.
-Re-perform the task from Step-8.
+    > **Note**: If you are unable to select the Storage Account in the Connect training data source page, sign out and sign in from the Document Intelligence Studio with the given credentials.
+Re-perform the task from Step 8.

 1. Review the details and click on **Create project**.